kizzx2/watch_point/README.md

 According to [this page](http://www.ruby-doc.org/docs/ProgrammingRuby/html/trouble.html) on ruby-doc.org there used to be watchpoints built into RDebug but I can't seem to find it in 1.9.3 and 2.0.0 on Mac.
 It turned out to be quite easy to roll your own so here goes.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'watch_point'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install watch_point

 ## Example

 ```ruby